 The 'droid asked him to specify, as Zimzod looked at the people around him before cryptically saying, "parts".
 He hoped this android was more intelligent than he'd seen so far.
 Again, it repeated, "Specify".
 So Zimzod figured, 'What the hell', and said, "Battledress".
 After a pause, it responded that Zimzod should be seated.
 With no chair 'at the window', Zimzod figured he was gonna have to wait, and joined the others in the room.
-Once he grabbed a seat, one of the men in the room asked Zimzod, "Wot wuz yer unit?" in a voice slurred by injury, age or lack of intelligence.
+Zimzod grabbed a seat as one of the men in the room leaned forward and asked Zimzod, "Wot wuz yer unit?"
+The man's voice was slurred by injury, age or lack of intelligence.
 Zimzod shrugged and amiably asked, "What year?" following that up with a laugh and also asked, "What branch of the military?"

 The man was obviously confused with the second question, and accused Zimzod of being a wise ass.
 Zimzod just relaxed his body as he sat back and said, "Nope", leaving the ball firmly in the other man's court.
-Zimzod could only guess the other guy knew something about reading a body, because as he relaxed himself.
-The man changed his approach, asking "Well, what was yer last unit?"
+Zimzod could only guess the other guy knew something about reading a body.
+He also relaxed, and changed his approach, asking "Well, what was yer last unit?"
 As he did so, the man firmed his stance in his seat, but didn't stand, dividing the room between them but clearly not moving on Zimzod.
 Seeing the man had some experience himself, Zimzod said his last unit was the 3187th.
 The man said, "I don know that unit.
 Wha'd ya do?"
 Zimzod considered just how far he wanted to play twenty questions, and what might be at the end of the game, win or lose?

 Not giving out too much, Zimzod said the unit was a brigade tasked with counter-insurgent operations.
 As he said that, more than one of those in the room leaned away from Zimzod, but the man with the mouth simply eyed him.
 After a pause he asked Zimzod, "Counter Insurgent huh?
 You shoot a lot of citizens, did ya?"
 Zimzod's answer was a flat "No" with no emotion as he waited for anything to snap.
 His read of the room was that the loud mouth might do something but the rest of the room would flee if a fight broke out.
 When the malcontent asked, "Are you sure?"
 Zimzod conversationally answered, "Not as far as I know."
 There was another pause and the guy asked, "So yer lookin' for batteldress, eh?" and Zimzod decided to push back, asking the man, "What?
 Are you writing a book?"

 Without missing a beat, the man said, "Yeah.
 Kinda."
-As he tried to figure this guy's angle Zimzod threw back, "Alright...
+Trying to figure this guy's angle, Zimzod threw back, "Alright...
 Well...
 Who are you and why you asking all this?"
 Leaning forward just a bit, the man said, "Let's just say I work here" as Zimzod sensed he may have passed the opening round of some kind of test.
 This forced him to reset his mental preparations and he asked the man what his last question was?
-When he was reminded he'd been asked if was looking for battledress parts, Zimzod said he was.
-The man asked, "How much battledress parts?" obviously fishing to see how deep Zimzod's pockets were.
+When he was reminded he'd been asked if he was looking for battledress parts, Zimzod said he was.
+The man asked, "How much battledress parts?" obviously fishing to see how deep Zimzod's pockets were?

 When Zimzod handed him the datapad with the parts list, the man plugged it into a terminal that was part of the reception 'droid.
-Whe the system processed, the man warned Zimzod the parts he wanted were not going to be cheap.
-As they waited, the man again asked what happened to the original parts, but Zimzod was more interested in the fact he still hadn't asked Zimzod his name.
+While the system processed, the man warned Zimzod the parts he wanted were not gonna to be cheap.
+While waiting, the man again asked what happened to the original parts?
+Zimzod was more interested in the fact he still hadn't asked Zimzod his name.
 Zimzod said he had a bad encounter with a composite cutter and the man nodded, saying, "That must have sucked."
 Zimzod agreed as he privately hoped he was gaining some ground on a connection with these people.
 He hoped that might help him lower the price a bit.
-When the man said that he was lucky to get the carapace open before he suffocated, Zimzod realized he knew how battledress failures worked.
+When the man said that he was lucky to get the carapace open before he suffocated, Zimzod realized the guy knew how battledress failures worked.